shashimalcse/oauth-ai-agents/draft-oauth-ai-agents-on-behalf-of-user.md

 Authorization Servers MAY implement additional security controls such as rate limiting, IP allowlisting, or other measures to mitigate the risk of Agent misuse.

+## User Consent Experience

+Authorization Servers SHOULD clearly communicate to end-users the identity of the acting agent, the permissions requested, and the implications of consent (where applicable) during authorization prompts.
+Consent screens should be designed to be understandable, minimizing ambiguity about which agent is requesting access and what actions it may perform on the user’s behalf.

 # Resource Server Behavior

 Resource Servers MUST validate access tokens and their claims prior to granting access to protected resources.
 They SHOULD log all access attempts to support auditing and security.